Angle Tolerance

-Accurate CNC press brake bending and folding for stainless steel, aluminium, mild steel and more.
-Angle tolerances from ±0.5°, complex multi-bend profiles, and in-house laser cutting upstream — one supplier from flat blank to finished part.
+CNC press brake bending and sheet metal folding for stainless steel, aluminium, mild steel and galvanised steel parts.
+We support brackets, enclosures, panels, chassis and multi-bend profiles from flat laser-cut blanks to finished formed components.

 Explore CNC bending and folding samples for stainless steel, aluminium, mild steel, sheet metal panels, brackets, enclosures, cabinets, frames, and custom fabricated parts.
 Our sheet metal bending service supports accurate angles, repeatable folds, clean edges, and small-batch to production fabrication for industrial, architectural, electronics, and equipment manufacturing projects in Singapore.